Higher Vector Bundles: The semi-direct product construction

 \section{The semi-direct product construction}

-We present here our semi-direct product construction, show that it is a well-defined higher vector bundle, and that in the Examples \ref{ex:ruth} it recovers our formula for Dold-Kan \ref{prop:inverse-dk} and the Grothendieck Construction \ref{rmk:grothendieck}.
-We also show that this comes with a canonical normal weakly flat cleavage.
+We present our semi-direct product construction, which starts with a representation up to homotopy $R: G \curvearrowright E$ and produces a well-defined higher vector bundle $(G \ltimes_R E) \to G$.
+In the Example \ref{example:sdp2} we show that this recovers our formula for Dold-Kan \ref{prop:inverse-dk} and the Grothendieck Construction \ref{rmk:grothendieck}.
+We show that $G\ltimes_RE$ comes with a canonical normal weakly flat cleavage.

 \